lwillem/simid_rtools/tutorial_vsc_vaughan/README.txt

 job_vaughan_param.sh	bash script to run r_script_2.R with command line
 			interface parameters and specific job-name.

+vaughan_load.sh		bash script to locate in your VSC_HOME folder to
+			easily load your default modules and change directory your VSC_DATA folder.
+(You might need to set this file as an executable, see comments in the .sh file)

 To submit a job (best to explore them in this order) sbatch ./job_vaughan_single.sh sbatch ./job_vaughan_multi.sh sbatch ./job_vaughan_parallel.sh sbatch --job-name=param_script --export=ALL,N=40 job_vaughan_param.sh

+To run the initial bash script
+. ./vaughan_load.sh

 Some general advice: